erfansamandarian/soundbook/README.md

 like soundcloud but

-download, merge and add cover images to audiobooks
+easily download, merge and add cover images to split online audiobooks

 ## about